Why do I keep getting infections?

 - getting alot of bacteria

-- why do i keep on getting yeast infections
+- keep getting yeast infections

-- i keep getting yeast infections
+- why do i keep getting so many yeast infections

-- why do i get yeast infections
+- why do i get lots if ear infections